Design Projects

 • Exploring new concepts and processes through a low-cost, low-risk investigation

 sponsored this senior design project to determine if low-temperature solid-state diffusion bonding of tin (Sn) and copper (Cu) for solder joints in electronic packaging was a potential method for high-reliability systems.
 Using the custom-made die-press and knowledge gained from training, the group completed testing and analysis of the samples.
-Twenty-one samples were analyzed using a scanning electron microscope (SEM); of which the samples that underwent heat treatment for longer periods of time under higher pressures had a larger percentage of bonding than those a lower parameters.
+Twenty-one samples were analyzed using a scanning electron microscope (SEM); of which the samples that underwent heat treatment for longer periods of time under higher pressures had a larger percentage of bonding than those with lower parameters.

 __________ sponsored this project to develop a method to remove gold from the intensifier solution used to weatherproof their product.
 The process must be safe.
 The solution exiting as waste should have less gold in it than it currently does.
 It is not necessary to extract elemental gold for reuse/sale from the process but it is desirable if cost effective.